glymphie/CTFdeploy/README.md

 # References
 ### [CTFd](https://github.com/CTFd/CTFd)
 The project is based upon the CTFd CTF-framework and is a modification-script of this software.
-The project is not using a modified version of CTFd but is a separate project.
+The project is not using a forked version of CTFd but is a separate project related to CTFd and dependent on it.

 ##### [Project Plan](docs/project_plan.md)
 The project plan is for school purposes.